FDSN/jsonschema-restructuredtext/README.md

 Options:
   -t, --title TEXT                Do not use the title from the schema, use
                                   this title instead.
-  --footer / --no-footer          Add a footer with a link to the project.
-                                  [default: footer]
-  --empty-columns / --no-empty-columns
-                                  Remove empty columns from the output, useful when deprecated or examples are not used.
-                                  [default: empty-columns]
   --resolve / --no-resolve        [Experimental] Resolve $ref pointers.
                                   [default: no-resolve]
+  --suppress-undocumented / --no-suppress-undocumented
+                                  Suppress output of properties that do not have title, description, or examples.
+                                  [default: no-suppress-undocumented]
+  --section-punctuation TEXT      Provide a comma-separated list of
+                                  punctuation values to use for sections.
+                                  [default: =, -, ^, ~, +, *, +, .]
-  --debug / --no-debug            Enable debug output.  [default: no-debug] --examples-format [text|yaml|json]
+  --debug / --no-debug            Enable debug output.  [default: no-debug] --version                       Show the version and exit.
-                                  Format of the examples in the output.
-                                  [default: text]
-  --version                       Show the version and exit.
   --help                          Show this message and exit.

 # Example
-$ jsonschema-restructuredtext schema.json > schema.rst
+$ jsonschema-restructuredtext --title "My JSON Schema" schema.json > schema.rst
 ```

 ## Usage as a library